FloAppsLtd/Documents/GeneralTermsEnglish.md

 If the Customer does not pay the agreed fees, the Supplier has the right to close the Customer's Service and delete the Customer's data from the system.
 The re-opening of the Service shall be carried out by the Supplier on an hourly basis and the costs thereof shall be borne by the Customer.

+The up-to-date price list for FloMembers is available at https://flomembers.fi/pricing

 The Supplier shall be entitled to charge the Customer for any costs incurred by the Customer in resolving a complaint against the Supplier.

 ## 13  DAMAGES AND LIMITATION OF LIABILITY